 How to reduce the risk of scarring

-Scars are formed in the last phase of wound healing.
+Scars are formed in the last phase of wound healing, and the scar's appearance will depend on how successfully the wound has healed.
 In order to reduce the risk of unsightly scars and ensure a safe and fast healing, it is recommended to follow some basic wound care principles:

 - Wound cleansing: As infections may increase the risk of abnormal scarring, always make sure that the wound is properly cleansed from particles, dirt and bacteria.
 Use the Elastoplast Wound Spray to cleanse the wound fast and easily.